 I compute the change in employment in STEM-intensive sectors in the CZ and the overall growth in STEM-intensive occupation.
-I define an occupation as STEM-intensive following the definitions of the ONet database (citetfarr2004net).
+I define an occupation as STEM-intensive following the definitions of the ONet database (Farr and Shatkin (2004)).
 Additionally, I compute the change in the share of employment in these occupations and changes in real wages for workers STEM-intensive occupations.